 CrowdTangle exclusively tracks public content.
 CrowdTangle can tell you when something was posted, from which Page/account/etc it was posted, and how many interactions (likes, comments, etc) it earned at any given point in time.
 Likewise, it can tell you how many views a video got when it was posted directly on a Page or account and how many views it got after it was shared out by other Pages/accounts.

 CrowdTangle doesn't track metrics like reach or impressions, however.
 And it doesn't provide demographic information on the users who have interacted with content.
 So while it can tell you a particular post has earned 1,000 likes, it can't tell you who liked it, where they were from, their age, etc.

 - Any demographic information (age, gender, etc.) on the post or page-level.

 We don't support the following types of content:

 - Facebook/Instagram Stories.
 We do not track any ephemeral content.

 - Facebook Events are not currently tracked in CrowdTangle.

 - Facebook Fundraisers are not currently tracked in CrowdTangle.

 - Geo-gated Facebook posts.
-Geo-gated posts come in many forms.
+Posts that are gated to specific countries do not show up in CrowdTangle.
 Sports content is a common example.
 Often broadcast rights are negotiated region by region, or country by country.
 A particular Facebook page might only have rights to post a live feed of a football match in Mexico, so the posts will be geo-gated to Mexico.
 CrowdTangle will not be able to surface these posts.